hindu-comm/weblogs/razib/2022/03/2022-03-21_Getting_a_sense_of_the_Russian_soul.md

 Getting a sense of the Russian soul

-Share this post

-Getting a sense of the Russian soul

-razib.substack.com

-Copy link

-Twitter

-Facebook

-Email

-# Getting a sense of the Russian soul

-### Looking into Russian genetics and history (not through Putin’s eyes)
+Getting a sense of the Russian soul- Looking into Russian genetics and history (not through Putin’s eyes)

 [TABLE]